How To Reduce Inheritance Tax?

 Where the first installment is payable on the due date on which the whole tax would otherwise be due.
 Where the transfer is on death.
 The first installment is due six months after the end of the month in which death occurs.
 Even if the personal representatives must otherwise pay tax before that date.

 Funds held in a Self-Investment Pension Plan (SIPP).
 SIPP held on the death of the member may transfer to the ‘nominated beneficiaries’.
 The member should complete an ‘expression of wish’ form.
-Each pension plan to the state to whom they wish the benefit to pay.
+Each pension plan is to the state to whom they wish the benefit to be paid.

 If a policyholder dies before the age of 75, either before or after they start to withdraw benefits.
 The funds held in the SIPP can be transferred to any nominated beneficiary tax-free. ( It was only possible until April 2015, when the member began withdrawal).